metacpan/metacpan-cpan-extracted/distros/P/Promise-XS/README.md

 # SEE ALSO

 Besides [AnyEvent::XSPromises](https://metacpan.org/pod/AnyEvent::XSPromises) and [Promises](https://metacpan.org/pod/Promises), you may like [Promise::ES6](https://metacpan.org/pod/Promise::ES6),
-which mimics ECMAScript’s `Promise` class as much as possible.
-It can even (experimentally) use this module as a backend, so it’ll be _almost_—but not quite—as fast as using this module directly.
+which mimics [ECMAScript’s “Promise” class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) as much as possible.
+It can even
+(experimentally) use this module as a backend, which helps but is still significantly slower than using this module directly.